h4rkon/slides/MLFlow.md

 - **Model Version Monitoring:** Users can track model versions and monitor their performance over time.

-- **Integrations:** MLflow integrates with monitoring and logging solutions for comprehensive model observability.
+- **Integrations:** MLFlow integrates with monitoring and logging solutions for comprehensive model observability.

-In summary, Model Monitoring in MLflow helps organizations ensure that deployed models perform as expected and remain accurate in dynamic data environments.
+In summary, Model Monitoring in MLFlow helps organizations ensure that deployed models perform as expected and remain accurate in dynamic data environments.

 ---
-# MLflow Capabilities - Explained
+# MLFlow Capabilities - Explained

 ## Collaboration and Governance